FILTRATION EFFICIENCY: THE DIFFERENCE BETWEEN BFE, PFE, & VFE

 After several tests, researchers then determine how well the material filtered out or blocked the substance.
 The better the filtration ability, the higher grade the mask material receives.

-PFE standards aren’t usually as strict as medical grade tests, but they are still incredibly important.
-Most industrial respirators and face masks are at the very least helped to specific PFE standards.
+PFE standards aren’t usually as strict as medical-grade tests, but they are still incredibly important.
+Most industrial respirators, filters (HEPA: High-Efficiency Particulate Air [Filter]), and face masks are at the very least held to specific PFE standards and/or ratings.

 What is VFE (Viral Filtration Efficiency)?